topper-123/Articles/New-interesting-data-types-in-Python3.rst

 I like the class-based syntax compared to the old function-based syntax, and find this much more readable.

-Note that we're really having a tuple here, not a normal class instance:
+Note that we're do really have a tuple here, not a normal class instance:

 .. code-block :: python